-Gestation Epigenetic
+Gestational Epigenetics

-Pregnancy can modulate physiological and molecular changes that may develop to pathological condition.
-There are strong evidence that not only the adverse genetic background but also epigenetic modifications influence the pregnant women.
-Here we want to review the role of epigenetic alterations in regulating the molecular programing during pregnancy.
-We attempt to fill the gap of our understanding on the interaction between the environment as well as the fetus and the pregnant woman.
+Pregnancy can drive a range of physiological and molecular changes that have the potential to contribute to pathological conditions.
+There is strong evidence that both genetic and epigenetic modifications influence the course of pregnancy.
+In this review, we provide an overview of the epigenetic changes that influence pregnancy-related molecular programming in an effort to fill the gap in current understanding regarding interactions between the environment, the fetus, and pregnant women.

 Epigenetics

-Epigenetic inheritance can be defined as heritable changes in gene expression or cellular phenotype that occurs without altering the basic DNA sequences (Bird, 2007; Richards, 2006).
-In most, and not all cases, they produce reversible changes in gene function.
-Epigenetic alterations can influence gene expression in several manners (Best & Carey, 2013) Some of the mechanisms that are involved in epigenetic changes include DNA methylation, which usually occurs in the sequence context of cytosine guanine dinucleotide and post-translational modifications of histones (including methylation, acetylation, phosphorylation, and ubiquitination), which occurs primarily within the amino-terminal “tails” of histones.
-Another mechanism is the RNA regulation that have versatile functions, including acting as expression regulators that enhance transcription, serving as providers of decoy targets for microRNAs, and functioning as recruiters of chromatin-modifying complexes to specific locations.
-Several environmental alterations that have been linked to epigenetic changes include starvation, and various chemical exposures.
-The physiological changes from pre-pregnancy, through pregnancy, to the postpartum state may include changes in methylation patterns in multiple tissues, as well as maternal leukocytes, which may control implantation, trophoblastic invasion, vasculogenesis and maternal immune tolerance (White et al., 2012).
+Epigenetic inheritance can be defined as heritable changes in gene expression or cellular phenotypes that occur without altering the underlying DNA sequence (Bird, 2007; Richards, 2006).
+In most cases these epigenetic modifications produce reversible changes in gene function, influencing gene expression through several mechanisms (Best & Carey, 2013).
+Underlying mechanisms governing epigenetic changes include DNA methylation, which usually impacts cytosine guanine dinucleotide (CpG) motifs, and post-translational modifications of the amino-terminal (N-terminal) tails of histones (including methylation, acetylation, phosphorylation, and ubiquitination).
+Other epigenetic regulatory mechanisms include RNA regulation through the ability to serve as enhancers of transcription, decoy microRNA (miRNA) targets, and mediators of chromatin-modifying complex recruitment to specific locations.
+Several environmental alterations that have been linked to epigenetic changes include starvation and various chemical exposures.
+The physiological changes that occur with progression from pre-pregnancy through pregnancy to the postpartum state may include changes in methylation patterns in multiple tissues, as well as in maternal leukocytes, potentially influencing processes including implantation, trophoblastic invasion, vasculogenesis, and maternal immune tolerance (White et al., 2012).

 Maternal DNA methylation during pregnancy

-DNA methylation is the classic and most studied epigenetic modification, that is studied widely in pregnant women (Aldhous, Hor, & Reynolds, 2018).
-DNA methylation occurs through the addition of a methyl group at the carbon-5 position of cytosine in the context of CpG dinucleotide, also known as CpG site.
-Methylated DNA is usually found in areas that are inactive or silent, whereas unmethylated regions correspond to actively transcribed DNA areas (Pozharny, Lambertini, Clunie, Ferrara, & Lee, 2010).
-Various cellular processes, such as genomic imprinting, chromosomal stability, chromatin structure embryonic development, cellular differentiation, X-chromosome inactivation and transcription are regulated by DNA methylation (Perera, 2018).
-Epigenetic regulation has been related to human health, mostly, because some of the modifications established during early development are labile or metastable and modifiable by environmental factors.
+DNA methylation is the most studied type of epigenetic modification, and it has been widely assessed in pregnant women (Aldhous, Hor, & Reynolds, 2018).
+DNA methylation occurs through the addition of a methyl group at the C-5 position of cytosine in the context of a CpG dinucleotide.
+Methylated DNA is usually found in areas of the genome that are inactive or silent, whereas unmethylated regions correspond to actively transcribed DNA areas (Pozharny, Lambertini, Clunie, Ferrara, & Lee, 2010).
+Various cellular processes, such as genomic imprinting, chromosomal stability, chromatin structure, embryonic development, cellular differentiation, X-chromosome inactivation, and transcription are regulated by DNA methylation (Perera, 2018).
+Epigenetic regulation has been shown to be linked to human health, primarily because certain modifications established during early development are labile or metastable and modifiable by environmental factors.
 This presents an opportunity to develop therapeutic or preventative strategies for use during periods of high plasticity of the epigenome (Ávila, Echeverri, de Plata, & Castillo, 2015; Chmurzynska, 2010; Waterland et al., 2010).
-CpG sites methylation is linked with gene silencing, and clusters of CpG sites, known as CpG islands (CPI), are often methylated.
-Gene expression patterns can be modified through the development of DNA methylation in specific genes.
+CpG methylation is linked with gene silencing, and clusters of CpG sites, known as CpG islands (CPI), are often methylated.
+Gene expression patterns can thus be modified through the methylation of the DNA encoding specific genes.

-The enzymes responsible for DNA methylation are methyltransferase (DNMTs), DNMT1, DNMT3A and DNMT3B.
-DNMT1 copies the pattern of DNA methylation during replication and is required for the maintenance of all methylation in the genome.
-DNMT3A and DNMT3B produce de novo DNA methylation and are responsible for establishing new DNA methylation patterns (Clouaire & Stancheva, 2008; Fernández-Morera, Rodríguez-Rodero, Menéndez-Torre, & Fraga, 2010; W. Zhang & Xu, 2017).
+The enzymes responsible for DNA methylation include the methyltransferases (DNMTs) DNMT1, DNMT3A, and DNMT3B.
+DNMT1 copies the pattern of DNA methylation during genomic replication and is required for the maintenance of all methylation in the genome.
+DNMT3A and DNMT3B induce de novo DNA methylation and are responsible for establishing new methylation patterns (Clouaire & Stancheva, 2008; Fernández-Morera, Rodríguez-Rodero, Menéndez-Torre, & Fraga, 2010; W. Zhang & Xu, 2017).

-Another area of great interest in relation to pregnancy is the impact of the environment on epigenetic control.

-Pregnancy and epigenetics changes
+Pregnancy and epigenetic changes